 Recruiting for diversity

 For organisations to succeed in this digital age, not only must they disrupt their business models but they must also disrupt the way they recruit.
 Long gone are the days where you should look for those who are similar in skill and experience to the teams you already employ.
-It must now be all about diversity where differences in thought and experience is key to generating new and innovative ways of thinking and working.
-The benefits of diversity will be lost if new recruits are similar in thought and industry background to those already in the company.
+It must now be all about diversity of thought where differences in experiences and industries is key to generating new and innovative ways of thinking and working.
+The benefits of diversity of thought will be lost if new recruits are similar in experience and industry background to those already in the company.
 You don’t need clones – you need people who are willing to challenge the status quo and bring their diversity of thought and experience to the table.

 A recent study by Forbes found that “a diverse and inclusive workforce is necessary to drive innovation, foster creativity, and guiding business strategies”.
 A diverse and inclusive workforce is therefore critical in encouraging different perspectives and ideas that ultimately drive innovation.
 This is a conclusion that is backed up by a Forbes Insight on Global Diversity and Inclusion, where 85% of respondents agreed with this view on diversity.

 I think Simma Lieberman sums it up nicely when she says: “a benefit of a diverse workforce is the ability to tap into the many talents which employees from different backgrounds, perspectives, abilities and disabilities bring to the workplace”, (Excerpt from The Benefits of Diversity).
 So, next time you are looking for someone to join your team/organisation don’t be afraid to think outside the square and instead insist on a variety of experience, personality/cultural fit, EQ etc…. don’t be lazy and settle for the same.
 Don’t create a Clone Army, as we all know what happened there, the Jedi’s beat them….